 He explores issues like bullying, self-harm, suicide, and substance abuse while using his unique gift of humor.
 Somewhere between laughing at one of his embarrassing moments and getting choked up over a true story, students realize their hearts and minds have been changed.

 This school assembly program includes an opening act to engage the audience.
 Following the opening act, Bob will share his powerful Dignity Revolution message.
-In a typical day, Bob and the team will do two assembly programs and a community event in the evening.
-The road team will arrive two hours prior to the assembly to set up the state-of-the art sound, video, and light system.
+On a typical day, Bob and the team will do two assembly programs and a community event in the evening.
+The road team will arrive two hours prior to the assembly to set up the state-of-the-art sound, video, and light system.
 Students are dismissed 15 minutes before the program to the gym or auditorium.
 The program is a full 60 minutes beginning with a 15-minute opening act, followed by speaker Bob Lenz.
 At the conclusion, Bob encourages everyone to stand up for the value of every person by signing the Dignity Pledge.
 To book Bob for your next assembly fill out the booking form below.

-Book AJ the Animated Illusionist for your next Elementary School Assembly Program.
-Contact Ken@DignityPledge.com
+Book AJ the Animated Illusionist for your next Elementary School Assembly Program by filling out the form below.

 Dignity Revolution is excited to announce two new assembly speakers, Tom Coverly and Terrence Talley.